Planning a trip to Porto? Here are 23 things to do in Portugal’s vibrant city of Porto—from iconic views to hidden gems.

 22. Day Trip to Coimbra

 Coimbra is a historic city that has one of the oldest universities in the world, the University of Coimbra.
-There’s medieval streets and the walkable Rua Ferreira Borges lined with shops and restaurants.
+There are medieval streets and the walkable Rua Ferreira Borges lined with shops and restaurants.

 You can book a tour in Coimbra using one of the widgets below: